gofed/gofed/docs/UPDATE_ANALYSIS.md

 For some golang projects it is not enough just to update tarball.
 Sometimes its dependencies has to be updated as well as all dependencies are debundled into self-standing Fedora packages.
-Releases of other projects can be bug fixes only.

 Gofed provides two commands to check if some dependencies need to be updated.
-If a tarball of a golang project ships Godeps directory it contains Godeps.json file.
-The file contains a list of imported packages with its corresponding commit in json:
+If a tarball of a golang project ships Godeps directory, the directory contains Godeps.json file.
+The file contains a list of imported packages with its corresponding commit as json:

 ```vim
 {